How Trent Primary Became An Ofsted Outstanding Primary School

-Ofsted Outstanding Trent CE Primary School is a smaller than average primary school of 208 pupils, with a significant proportion from Greek Orthodox tradition (over half).
+Trent Church of England Primary School in Barnet, Hertfordshire is a smaller than average primary school of 208 pupils, with a significant proportion from Greek Orthodox tradition (over half).
 An average proportion of pupils speak EAL and 23 pupils are eligible for pupil premium, or are previously looked after.

 From the Outstanding Ofsted Report for Trent CE Primary

-What was your response to Trent CE Primary’s Ofsted Report from November 2016?
+What was your response to Trent CE Primary’s Ofsted Report?

 ‘We were very pleased with the outcome of our Ofsted report – we were found to be Outstanding in all areas.
 We were judged to be extremely successful in creating a school in which everyone is valued and able to be the best they can.